 Those two skeins have the most amazing color gradient, deep reds with a hint of brown going all the way to light gold.
 The yardage is really high, too, you get 550 meters for 100 grams of yarn, which is a lot, considering that you can crochet this yarn with a 4 mm hook and get a full shawl out of one skein.

 Now, as you may know, I’ve been experimenting with the crescent shape in crochet ever since I made the first, simple version (the “In flames” crescent shawl).
 It’s not easy to come up with something that’s both beautiful, interesting and easy to explain.
 So I’ve tried and frogged many patterns until I just decided to continue to keep it simple.

 This pattern is a variation on the original, meant for much lighter yarn, for wearing during spring/summer/autumn, its shape is not a perfect crescent, as the rows of single crochet increase one side without increasing the other.

 You don’t need to have a lot of crochet experience to make this, it’s really beginner friendly, as only the most basic stitches are employed.

 I hope you like it and tell all your friends about this new free crochet pattern.
 Add it to your Ravelry queue or link up your project to the pattern page here.

-If you’d like to try another simple crescent pattern, check out the In flames pattern I published earlier this year and if you’d like to know when I publish new patterns, sign up for updates and I’ll let you know.
+If you’d like to try another simple crescent pattern, check out the In flames pattern I published earlier this year.

 Thanks for coming by and trying my new pattern.
 I can’t wait to see your projects using it!